mozilla/wiki.mozilla.org/gcp/README.md

 4. Deploy a 1.35 build to GCP.
 5. Run `php maintenance/update.php` with 1.35.
 6. Deploy a 1.39 build to GCP
-7. Run `php maintenance/update.php` with 1.39
-8. Run `php maintenance/deleteArchivedRevisions.php --delete`.
-9. Run `php maintenance/removeUnusedAccounts.php --delete`.
-10. Run `php maintenance/populateHashField.php`.
-11. Run `php maintenance/rebuildData.php -v --with-maintenance-log`.
-12. Check GCP version of wiki.
+7. Check GCP version of wiki.
-13. Update DNS to point to GCP Wiki.
+8. Update DNS to point to GCP Wiki.
-14. Remove maintenance mode on GCP Wiki.
+9. Remove maintenance mode on GCP Wiki.
-15. Clean up AWS Wiki (and optionally Nubis).
+10. Clean up AWS Wiki (and optionally Nubis).